LIT-Protocol/Ecosystem-Ideas/.github/ISSUE_TEMPLATE/new-idea-💡.md

 ---
 name: "New Idea \U0001F4A1"
-about: Submit an idea for a new project or desired functionality.
+about: Submit a new idea!
 title: ''
 labels: ''
+status: ''
+type: ''
-assignees: ''
+service: ''

 ---

 ### Overview

 ### Problem Summary

 ### Desired features